haaln/MinBalance/README.md

 # MinBalance
 A mod that nerfs overperformers to the ground.

-Watch how coru bw's and mwp rv's squirm with their existential crisis.
+Watch how coru bw's and mwp rv's squirm in futility.